General note and mandatory information

 If provided, applicants can send us their applications using an online form on our website.
 The data is transmitted to us in encrypted form in accordance with the state of the art.

 Applicants can also send us their applications by e-mail.
 Please note, however, that e-mails are generally not sent in encrypted form and applicants must ensure that they are encrypted themselves.
-We therefore cannot accept any responsibility for the transmission path of the application between the sender and receipt on our server and therefore recommend using an online form or sending it by post.
+We therefore cannot assume any responsibility for the transmission path of the application between the sender and receipt on our server and therefore recommend using an online form or sending it by post.
 Instead of applying via the online form and e-mail, applicants still have the option of sending us their application by post.

 Security measures